charmbug/Scripts/README.md

 # Scripts
 A repository for all contributed scripts and tools.
+Everything is assumed BSD 2-Clause in this repo unless stated by the author.